 With the outbreak of World War II, the Department of Defence acquired land at Piersons Point and South Arm on the opposite bank of the Derwent Estuary.
 Fort Direction was built on Piersons Point; its guns, though no longer used, are still in place.
 The only enemy action to ever affect Hobart happened on 1 August 1942, when a submarine-launched Japanese spy plane flew from the submarine s mooring in Great Oyster Bay south along the east coast of Tasmania, before flying northward along the Derwent River surveying Hobart and then returning to its mother submarine.

-One of three surviving in Australia today (the most well known is in the heart of the Melbourne CBD), it is a remarkable tapered structure 48 metres tall and features an internal spiral staircase of pit-sawn timber and an external gallery at its top which was probably used to store firewood for the upper cauldron.
+One of three surviving in Australia today (the most well known is in the heart of the Melbourne CBD), the tower is a remarkable tapered structure 48 metres tall and features an internal spiral staircase of pit-sawn timber and an external gallery at its top which was probably used to store firewood for the upper cauldron.
 The gallery is now a viewing platform.
 I won t tell you how many steps there are to the top, as those who make the trek and get the count right are given a certificate to say they climbed it.
 Entry fees apply.

 Just before reaching Taroona is the Truganini Reserve, named after the woman cited (with some contention) as the last surviving "full-blooded" Tasmanian aboriginal.
 A steep track leads from the reserve through forest up the side of Mount Nelson to the semaphore station at the summit that offers superb views over the Derwent River.
 It is a long and steady climb through relatively dry open bushland, well documented in the Hobart City Council's Bicentennial Park pamphlet.
 The track is well graded and maintained, and we caught a terrific view back towards Mt Wellington which had a good covering of snow.
 The return walk takes around an hour and a half.